-- 1. The purpose of a conditional use permit is to provide a system within the Master Program which allows flexibility in the application of use regulations in a manner consistent with the policies of RCW 90.58.020. - a.
+- 1. The purpose of a Conditional Use Permit is to provide a system within the Master Program which allows flexibility in the application of use regulations in a manner consistent with the policies of RCW 90.58.020. - a.
 Conditional Use Permits are required for uses and development that are not classified in the SMP and for those uses and modifications as indicated in Tables 1 and 2 of this SMP, even if they are exempt from the Shoreline Substantial Development Permit.
-In authorizing a conditional use, the City may attach special conditions to the permit to prevent undesirable effects of the proposed use and/or to assure consistency of the project with the Act and the Master Program. - 2.
-A shoreline conditional use permit is a Type III permit, per LMC (PLACEHOLDER TO BE DETERMINED). - 3.
-The Hearing Examiner?
-City Council? shall, following an open record public hearing, have the authority to make the final decision.
-The Hearing Examiner decision may be appealed in a closed-record appeal to the City Council. - 4.
-The application for a shoreline conditional use permit shall be processed pursuant to: - a.
-The legislative policies stated in the SMA, RCW 90.58.020 and - b.
-The Shoreline Master Program of the City of Longview. - 5.
-The criteria for approving conditional uses shall be consistent with WAC 173-27-160 "Review Criteria for Conditional Use Permits" and shall include the following:
+In authorizing a conditional use, the City may attach special conditions to the permit to prevent undesirable effects of the proposed use and/or to assure consistency of the project with the Act and the Master Program. - b.
+Uses which are specifically prohibited by the Master Program may not be authorized pursuant to a Shoreline Conditional Use Permit. - 2.
+The application for a Shoreline Conditional Use Permit shall be processed pursuant to: